ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-empirical-analysis-and-code-tuning.md

 :::

-Since sorting is such an important application, it is natural for programmers to want to optimize their sorting code to run faster.
+Since sorting is such an important application, it is natural for programmers to want to optimise their sorting code to run faster.
 Of course all quadratic sorts (Insertion sort, Bubble sort and Selection sort) are relatively slow.
 Each has (as the name "quadratic" suggests)
 $O(n^2)$ worst case running time.
 The best way to speed them up is